Charge correlations using the balance function in Pb-Pb collisions at $\sqrt{s_{\rm NN}} = 2.76$ TeV: Introduction

-The system that is produced in a heavy--ion collision undergoes an expansion, during which it exhibits collective behavior and can be described in terms of hydrodynamics \cite{Ref:HeinzHydro}.
+The system that is produced in a heavy-ion collision undergoes an expansion, during which it exhibits collective behavior and can be described in terms of hydrodynamics \cite{Ref:HeinzHydro}.
 A pair of particles of opposite charge that is created during this stage is subject to the collective motion of the system, which transforms the correlations in coordinate space into correlations in momentum space.
 The subsequent rescattering phase after the hadronization will also affect the final measured degree of correlation.
 The balance function being a sensitive probe of the balancing charge distribution in momentum space, quantifies these effects.
 The final degree of correlation is reflected in the balance function distribution and consequently in its width.
 It was suggested in \cite{Ref:BalanceFunctionTheory} that narrow distributions correspond to a system that consists of particles that are created close to the end of the evolution.
 It was also suggested that a larger width may signal the creation of balancing charges at the first stages of the system's evolution \cite{Ref:BalanceFunctionTheory}.

-The balance function describes the conditional probability that a particle in a bin $P_1$ in momentum space will be accompanied (balanced) by a particle of opposite charge with momentum $P_2$.
+The balance function reflects the strength of correlation between a particle in a bin $P_1$ in momentum space and the accompanying (balancing) particle of opposite charge with momentum $P_2$.
 The general definition is given in Eq.~\ref{Eq:BFGeneralDefinition}: